naeemmahmud70/naeemmahmud70/README.md

-### Hello, I am Naeem Mahmud 👋

-- 🔭 I’m currently seeking for a job
-- 🌱 I’m a MERN Stack web developer and now I actively seek out new technologies and stay up-to-date on industry trends and advancements
-- 👯 I’m looking to collaborate on my skills on webg development
-- 🤔 I’m looking for help with documentation
-- 💬 Ask me about MERN Stack
-- 📫 How to reach me: naeemmahmud370@gmail.com
-- 😄 Pronouns: he/his
-- ⚡ Fun fact: i love to make meme
--->
+### Hello 👋, this is Naeem Mahmud.
+## I am passionate MERN stack web developer.

+i am a self-motivated and enthusiastic web developer with a deep interest in MERN.
+I specialize in creating interactive experiences an functional interface using React and JavaScript.
+I love spending time on fixing little details and optimizing web apps.
+It’s been 1 year I am leaning web development.
+Building state-of-the-art, easy to use, user-friendly websites and applications is truly a passion of mine.
+Amazing UI design, responsive websites, user authentication and crud operation using backend are the key features of the websites that I have created successfully.
+In addition to my knowledge base, I actively seek out new technologies and stay up-to-date on industry trends and advancements.
+I love spending time on new technology.
+My strength and interest include, I am a hard-working, self-motivated, and quick learner.
+I can adapt to new technologies easily.

+Seeking to become the next front end developer on any web development team that’ll have me!

+### Skills 📕
+    HTML5, CSS3, Bootstrap5, Javascript, ES6, React, Firebase, NodeJS, ExpressJS, MongoDB.